-As well as experiencing a range of instructional methods and approaches, learners will have opportunities to use a variety of learning technologies and experience a variety of ways in which contemporary digital learning environments can be designed, created, facilitated and evaluated throughout their program.
-However, the emphasis of this program is on leading practices in learning - learning processes, planning for learning, designing for learning, facilitating learning, and assessing learning - that takes place in a digital learning environments.
+As well as experiencing a range of instructional methods and approaches, learners in the program have opportunities to use a variety of learning technologies and experience a variety of ways in which contemporary digital learning environments can be designed, created, facilitated and evaluated throughout their program.
+The emphasis of this program is on leading practices in learning (learning processes, planning for learning, designing for learning, facilitating learning, and assessing learning), that takes place in digital learning environments.
 This means that technology is part of the context rather than the primary focus of the program.
-Technologies will be used to deliver the program, they are used by students to create deliverables for their courses as required and, they will also be considered throughout the program from the perspective of assessing their suitability for supporting a variety of learning activities but specific software or programming is not taught.
+A variety of technologies are used to deliver the program and used by learners to collaborate and create deliverables for their courses as required.
+Technology is also considered throughout the program from a suitability perspective for supporting a variety of learning activities.
+However, specific software or programming is not taught as part of the MALAT program.